About the Blog

 About the Blogger

-okay maybe not too much.
+Maybe not too much.
 I still love vampires and romance, but I will always be grateful to Twilight for truly changing my life.

 My favorite series of all time are His Dark Materials, Mistborn, & A Song of Ice and Fire.
 My favorite tropes are: generation xerox, estranged spouses, dead parent het, and in spite of a nail.

-Please Enjoy this Unfortunate Selection of Photos ft.
+For your viewing pleasure, please Enjoy this Unfortunate Selection of Photos ft.
 Me & Books:

 If Westeros was real, I’d be in House Baratheon.